metinbarut/mimik-distributed-edgeCloud-platform/index.md

 ### JavaScript Serverless Programming API

 mimik edgeSDK provides a JavaScript programming API for developers to develop and deploy their microservices.
-According to the industry most acknowledged definition, Microservice(s) is an approach to application development in which a large application is built as a suite of modular services.
-Each module supports a specific business goal and uses a simple, well-defined interface to communicate with other sets of services. [see JS Serverless programming API](https://github.com/mimikgit/mimik-edge-microservices/wiki/Editing-How-to-use-mimik-serverless-JavaScript-programming-API)
+Microservice(s) is an approach to application development in which a large application is built as a suite of modular services.
+Each module supports a specific business goal and uses a simple, well-defined interface to communicate with other sets of services. [see JS Serverless programming API](https://github.com/mimikgit/mimik-edge-microservices/wiki/Editing-How-to-use-mimik-serverless-JavaScript-programming-API).
+The serverless microservice development is mainly practiced for the back-end development and deployment on the cloud.
+Given we are turning an edge node into a cloud server, with mimik edgeSDK we now made it possible to follow the same principal and develop such microservices for the edge environment using standard JavaScript programming.

-The following are some microservices that we developed for designated purposes and could be used as an example by other developers to learn how to use the proposed API.
+To show case the capabilities of the edgeSDK we have developed a few microservices and to use as examples for your development in how to develop a microservice on our environment and how to utilize the API(s).

 ***